 Is it safe?

-Although generally safe, a range of complications is seen after standard, epithelium-off CXL.
+Although generally safe, a range of complications may occur following cross-linking.
 Localised inflammation of the cornea (sterile infiltrates) occur in up to 7% of patients; this is usually treated with additional steroid drops and does not normally result in vision loss.
 Corneal infections have also been reported, despite the use of antibiotic drops after the treatment .
 Mild temporary corneal haze is common after CXL and typically resolves within a year.
 Anecdotally, haze appears to be much less common after accelerated CXL.
 About 3% of patients will lose some vision in the treated eye as a result of infection, scarring or corneal surface shape irregularity.
 In most cases this visual loss is potentially reversible with a corneal transplant.
 It is worth remembering that without CXL treatment, at least 20% of all patients with keratoconus will eventually require a corneal transplant .

 Wittig-Silva, C. et al. A Randomized, Controlled Trial of Corneal Collagen Cross-Linking in Progressive Keratoconus.
 Ophthalmology 1–10 (2014).